project-chip/connectedhomeip/docs/guides/simulated_device_linux.md

 In order to utilize the app against a commissioner or controller, the app will need to be specifically built.

-1. To only buil the `chip-app1` binary completing the following steps:
+1. To only build the `chip-app1` binary completing the following steps:

     ```
     source scripts/activate.sh